"

 “Fantasy here is not meant as a purely illusory construction but as a form of reality in its own right, a scene whose structure traverses the boundary between the conscious and the unconscious (Laplanche & Pontalis 1989).” (p.
 402, Aretxaga)

-Conceptualization of political field requires an attention to the domain political subjectivity.
+The conceptualization of the political field requires an attention to the domain of political subjectivity.
 Political realities are foremost subjective realities.
-In this sense, fantasy as a dimension of formation of subjective reality is not what opposed to that reality but acts often as the glue that holds disparate elements together forming a new image that’s invested in and communicated.
-Therefore, in psychoanalytically informed theorization of political field, fantasy acts as the subjective vehicle through which reality emerges a component and supposed container of experience.
+In this sense, fantasy as a dimension of the formation of subjective reality is not opposed to that reality but instead often acts as the glue that holds disparate elements together, forming a new image that is both invested in and communicated.
+Therefore, in a psychoanalytically-informed theorization of the political field, fantasy acts as the subjective vehicle through which reality emerges as a component and supposed container of experience.
 Here, political entities are screens for these subjective projections.
-There is desire, distaste and fear in the way political relations are formed.
+There is desire, distaste, and fear in the way political relations are formed.

 “Fantasy in this sense belongs to the “objectively subjective” (Zizek 1997).
 It is not opposed to social reality but constitutes its “psychic glue.”
 The state can be considered then as “a privileged setting for the staging of political fantasy in the modern world” (Agamben 1998; Rose 1996, p.
 4) … This is not to say that rational technologies of control are unimportant to the materialization of state power; it is to say that they are animated by a substrate of fantasy scenes that betray complicated kinds of intimacy, sensualities, and bodily operations.” (p.
 403, Aretxaga)